Me Porto Bonito

-"Me Porto Bonito" (English: "I'll Behave Beautifully") is a song by Puerto Rican rapper Bad Bunny and Puerto Rican singer Chencho Corleone from the former's fifth studio album Un Verano Sin Ti (2022) featured as the fifth single, following "Callaíta", "Moscow Mule", "Tití Me Preguntó" and "Después de la Playa".
-The song was written by Benito Martínez and Orlando Valle but its production was handled by MAG, Subelo NEO, La Paciencia and Lennex.
+"Me Porto Bonito" (English: "I'll Behave Nicely") is a song by Puerto Rican rapper Bad Bunny and singer Chencho Corleone from the former's fifth studio album Un Verano Sin Ti (2022) featured as the fourth single, following "Callaíta", "Moscow Mule", "Tití Me Preguntó" and "Después de la Playa".
+The song was written by Benito Martínez and Orlando Valle but its production was handled by MAG, Súbelo NEO, La Paciencia and Lennex.

 Background and lyrics

 During an interview with Puerto Rican personality Chente Ydrach, Bunny explained that “Me Porto Bonito” was recorded right after he attended the Met Gala in New York.
 He admitted to even going to the studio in his same outfit and hairdo.
 “When I did that song, I didn’t have anyone in mind that’s not him.
 If it wasn’t with him, I wasn’t going to release the song,” he expressed.
 The lyrics of the song features two narrators who were attracted by an attractive woman whom they convinced her to post a selfie so to demonstrate how sexy the woman is.
 Also, both of the men would promise to behave well to the woman if they were asked to.